wolfedgetech/justuple/README.md

 #### `Tuple.of` Static Factory Method

-The primary way to create a new Tuple is using the `of` factory method:
+The primary way to create a new Tuple is using the `of` factory method.

 ```java
   Tuple<Integer, String> tuple = Tuple.of(1, "foo");